DeveloperTutorials for Web Developers & DesignersGet Started

 User Interface Controls

-Standard HTML attributes such as width, height, class and ID can be used with UI Controls.
+Standard HTML attributes such as width, height, class and id can be used with UI Controls.

 To view a full list of UI Controls and all their available attributes, visit the Controls API Reference.

-An Example: Website Navigation
+Example: Website Navigation

 When administrators create, re-name or delete website pages, those changes usually need to be reflected in the website navigation menu.